Skip to main content

 Best Use of Graphics

 This category rewards the best use of graphics in TV.
-It honours graphics projects that either provide viewers with greater levels of insight or provide a viewing experience that truly maximises the potential of the images.
+It honours graphics projects that either provide viewers with greater levels of insight or provide an eye-catching viewing experience.
 The graphics should creatively and technically push the boundaries, have the ‘wow’ factor and really capture the imagination.
 They can be something used to enhance a TV broadcast, sports content or any other form of content.
+The graphics could also have been used in a virtual environment – virtual studio or virtual production environment – too.

 The award should be submitted on behalf of the production team and can be entered by any member of the production team – the graphics house, production company, broadcaster, and so on – with the agreement of the team.
 At least one of the production team needs to be UK-based.